GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 };
 ~~~~~~~~

-Perhaps computed property names make no sense for you yet.
-Why should you need them?
-In a later chapter, you will come to a point where you can use them to allocate values by key in a dynamic way in an object.
-It's neat to generate lookup tables in JavaScript.
+Computed property names may not make sense for you yet.
+In a later chapter, you will use them to dynamically allocate values by key in an object; this lets you generate neat lookup tables in JavaScript.

 ### Exercises: